tanay-jagadeesh/tanay-jagadeesh/README.md

 ## About Me

-- Software Engineering student with a passion for building data-driven intelligent systems
+- Management Engineering student with a passion for building data-driven intelligent systems
 - Specializing in **Data Engineering**, **Machine Learning**, and **Data Science**
 - Building scalable data pipelines and ML models that solve real-world problems
 - Currently exploring **Computer Vision** and **Deep Learning** architectures